emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

 ### Built-in Database (Enhanced Authentication)

-- No support for SHA1 hashing (used in 4.4).
-Use algorithm to choose between sha512 and sha256 algorithms.
+- SHA1 hashing support used in EMQX 4.4 is no longer available.
+Use the `algorithm` parameter to choose between `sha512'`and `sha256` algorithms.
-- `iteration_count` can be configured (4096 is implicitly used in 4.4).
+- `iteration_count` can now be configured (4096 was implicitly used in EMQX 4.4).

 #### Example

-4.4
+EMQX 4.4

 ```
 # No configuration
 ```

-5.1
+EMQX 5.1

 ```
 {